tsgates/arch-wiki-markdown/wiki/PekWM.md

 Since PekWM is just a window manager it requires you to use a separate program to set a desktop wallpaper.
 Some popular ones are:

+-   esetroot
+-   habak
+-   hsetroot
 -   feh
 -   Nitrogen
+-   wallpaperd
 -   xli
--   esetroot
--   hsetroot
--   habak

 Common Problems
 ---------------